-General expectations: The internet and the course web site is where all the action is.
+General expectations: The course web site is where all the action is.
 In my classes, all homeworks, programming assignments, solutions, announcement, etc. appear on the class website.
 This means specifically:

 - You will very rarely have anything handed to you in hard copy.
-If you need it, it's on the course website! - Although there is usually redundancy, some important announcements may appear only in email!
+If you need it, it's on the course website! - Many important class announcements will come by email.
 I expect you to check your email at least once a day, preferably more often.